fit-uifs/vtapi/docker/README.md

 ## Using VirtualBox?
 Don't have Windows X Professional Edition?
 If you don't have Professional Edition of Windows with Hyper-V support, you need to use "Docker Toolbox" (https://www.docker.com/products/docker-toolbox).

 If you use VirtualBox (it can't be combined with Hyper-V), I recommend to use "Docker Toolbox" also.

 ## Docker Toolbox
 If you use Docker Toolbox, there will be created VirtualBox machine, in which Docker is processed.

-Be carefull of shared folders, because there is supported only C:\Users directory, which is shared to this VirtualBox machine and which you can mount to docker container.
+**Be carefull of shared folders**, because there is supported only C:\Users directory, which is shared to this VirtualBox machine and which you can mount to docker container.
 If you would like to share another location, there is small workaround:
 ```shell